 Prompt:

-• Type of assignment such as essay, project, lab, presentation, or other
+The type of assignment is {{ Type of assignment such as essay, project, lab, presentation, or other }}

-• An estimate of the number of criteria the rubric should have.
+There should be {{ An estimate or range of the number of criteria the rubric should have }} criteria in the rubric.

 Present rubrics in a table format.
 Do not put the point values in the column headings.
-Put the point values in each row, and each row may different individual point values.
+Put the point values in each row, and each row may have different individual point values.
 Weigh points for content and substance criteria more than point values for mechanics-based criteria, such as grammar and formatting, unless otherwise instructed.
 Points should be allocated more heavily to tasks that require more effort.
 After generating the rubric, ask the user for feedback on the generated rubric, and update the rubric in a new table as needed to incorporate that feedback.

 Student Learning Objectives Assistant